-Reporting tools are useful to analyze the data as per the Business requirements.
-While analyzing, some companies might interested in Table, or Matrix reports but most companies use Charts (Graphical Representation of data) to see the Trends, Sales Comparisons etc.
+Reporting tools are useful to analyze the data as per the business requirements.
+While investigating the data, some companies might be interested in Table or Matrix reports.
+However, most companies use Charts (Graphical Representation of data) to see the Trends, Sales Comparisons, etc.

-Like most of the reporting tools, SQL Reporting Services also provides various built-in charts to visualize the data.
-And, in this article, we will show the list of available charts in SSRS.
+Like other reporting tools, SQL Reporting Services also provides several built-in charts to visualize the data.
+And, in this section, we show the list of available charts in SSRS.

 List of Charts in SSRS

-Below screenshot will show you the available list of charts in SSRS or SQL Reporting Services.
+The below screenshot shows the available list of charts in SSRS or SQL Reporting Services.

 And the detailed list of SSRS Charts is shown below.
-All the below-specified heading are Hyperlinks so click on them will show you the respective example.
+All the below-specified heading are Hyperlinks.
+So click on them will show you a particular example.

-- Column Chart: This chart is good for comparisons.
-You can use to compare Sales By Month, or Sales this year vs previous years etc. Remember, we also explained the Column Chart formatting options at Formatting Column Chart so refer the same.
+- Column Chart: This chart is suitable for comparisons.
+You can use to compare Sales By Month, or Sales this year vs. previous years, etc. Remember, we also explained the Column Chart formatting options at Formatting Column Chart, so refer the same.

 - Line Chart: You can use this SSRS chart to display the Trend.
-For example, Sales Trend, a temperature at continuous time period etc.
+For example, Sales Trends, a temperature at a continuous period.

 - Pyramid Chart: Similar to Funnel Chart, It is helpful to view the Data in stages.

-- Area Chart: This is used to graphically represent the quantitative data.
+- Area Chart: This is used to represent the quantitative data graphically.

 - Scatter Plot: This plot is useful to visualize the relationship between any two sets of data